 One Semester Stop-Out.
 With certain exceptions, matriculated undergraduate and graduate students may stop out of San Diego State University one semester in a calendar year and maintain their continuing student status.
 Continuing status includes the maintenance of catalog requirements for graduation.
 Disqualified students, students absent for more than one semester without an approved leave of absence, and those who attend another institution for more than one semester must apply for readmission should they wish to return to San Diego State University.
-Students who are disqualified or are subject to disqualification are not eligible for a one semester stop-out.
+Students who are disqualified are not eligible for a one semester stop-out.